-Physical & Health Education classes are provided for all age groups.
+PHE classes are provided for all age groups.

-PSPE classes are provided for all age groups.
-In PSPE, children learn about healthy lifestyles and performing a range of movement activities.
+In PHE, children learn about healthy lifestyles and performing a range of movement activities.
 They are taught about developing physical competence and confidence, developing creativity and imagination, teamwork and communication.
-The knowledge, transferable skills and understanding which children gain through their study of physical education can be regarded in terms of skills, planning, performance, evaluation, fitness and health.
-Students will be able to explore various games and activities, both outdoors and indoors, through the lenses of Cooperation, Sportsmanship, Risk-Taking, Creativity and Active Living. are required to have the following gym kit in order to be allowed to participate in PHE lessons:
+The knowledge, transferable skills and understanding which children gain through their study of physical and health education can be regarded in terms of skills, planning, performance, evaluation, fitness and health.
+Students will be able to explore various games and activities, both outdoors and indoors, through the lenses of Cooperation, Sportsmanship, Risk-Taking, Creativity and Active Living.

+Students are required to have the following gym kit in order to participate in PHE lessons:

-Clothing and Shoes for PSPE Lessons
+Clothing and Shoes for PHE Lessons

-All children are required to come to school dressed in comfortable clothing appropriate for physical activity on their PSPE lesson day.
+All children are required to come to school dressed in comfortable clothing appropriate for physical activity on their PHE lesson day.
 All clothing should allow freedom of movement.